 Food Donation: When available, we donate left-over food to The Lord’s Kitchen and Wayside Christian Mission.
 We also have a donation box at our convenience store, The Nest, that allows students to purchase non-perishable foods to donate to our local food bank, Dare to Care.
 Once a year, Sodexo sponsors an event called Helping Hands that raises awareness about hunger and accepts student donations for our local food bank.
 Last year students and faculty at the university teamed-up to donate nearly 7,000 pounds of food to Dare to Care.

 - Waste Cooking Oil to Biodiesel: Since 2009, Chemical Engineering faculty and students have been involved in the conversion of waste vegetable oil from UofL Dining services into biodiesel used to fuel our campus shuttle.
 We began to scale-up this effort in 2011, when UofL Dining began supplying used cooking oil for local conversion into biodiesel.
-The project began through a partnership with the Louisville Biodiesel Cooperative and now Kelley Green Biofuel of Goshen, KY (5100 Greenhaven Lane), a community-scale, ASTM-certified, National Biodiesel Board registered biodiesel producer with an annual capacity of 75,000 gallons, located just 30 miles from campus.
+The project began through a partnership with the Louisville Biodiesel Cooperative and then Kelley Green Biofuel of Goshen, KY (5100 Greenhaven Lane), a community-scale, ASTM-certified, National Biodiesel Board registered biodiesel producer with an annual capacity of 75,000 gallons, located just 30 miles from campus.
 Check out the details of the project here.

 Recycled Napkins: We use 100% recycled content napkins at all of our dining locations on campus.